-

 Every part of the scooter is simply made for off-road rides – the powerful motors, the big durable tires, the amazing suspension, the strong build quality, great ingress resistance, literally everything!

-To put it simply, if you’re looking for the best off-road scooter currently available, it will almost certainly be the Kaabo Wolf King Pro GT.
+To put it simply, if you’re looking for the best off-road scooter currently available, it will almost certainly be the Kaabo Wolf King GTR.

 - Climb angle: 50 °